ufopcsilab/projects/projects_ms.md

 > Students:
 >
 > Description: Applying machine learning techniques to detect serious threats in the network (with a focus on the industry).
 See the [link](https://analyticsindiamag.com/top-8-cybersecurity-datasets-for-your-next-machine-learning-project/) for a better idea and datasets.

+3) **Dataset distilation**
+> Professor: Eduardo Luz

+> Students:

+> Description:  Dataset distillation aims to derive a smaller dataset from a large one, using synthetic samples, to train models that yield performance comparable with those trained on the original dataset.
+With this project, we plan to investigate dataset distillation on several tasks in different domains.
+For a more detailed information see the [paper](https://arxiv.org/abs/2301.07014).